khandaa/data-streaming-v2/documentation.md

 This configuration creates a controlled bridge where:

-1. The connector (in network2) can communicate with source-kafka which spans network1 and network2
-2. The connector can also communicate with target-kafka which spans network3 and network2
+1. Network1, network2, and network3 are completely independent of each other
+2. The connector is explicitly connected to all three networks
-3. Direct communication between network1 and network3 is prevented
+3. Direct communication between network1 and network3 is impossible
+4. Network2 contains monitoring components but cannot directly access Kafka brokers
-4. The connector becomes the only path for data to flow between network1 and network3
+5. The connector becomes the only path for data to flow between all networks

 ## Component Details

 ### Source Environment (network1)
 - **source-zookeeper**: Manages the source Kafka cluster configuration
 - **source-kafka**: Broker that receives messages from producers
-  - Connected to network1 and network2
+  - Connected only to network1
   - SSL/TLS configured for secure communications
 - **source-test**: Generates test messages with Avro serialization

 ### Bridge/Monitoring Environment (network2)
-- **kafka-ui**: Confluent Control Center for monitoring both Kafka clusters
+- **kafka-ui**: Confluent Control Center for monitoring Kafka clusters
-- **connector**: The critical bridging component that connects all networks
-  - Reads from source-kafka:9092 (network1/network2)
-  - Writes to target-kafka:9094 (network2/network3)
 - **reverse-proxy**: NGINX proxy providing secure access to the UI

 ### Target Environment (network3)
 - **target-zookeeper**: Manages the target Kafka cluster configuration
 - **target-kafka**: Broker that receives messages from the connector
-  - Connected to network3 and network2
+  - Connected only to network3
   - SSL/TLS configured for secure communications
 - **target-test**: Consumes and processes messages from target Kafka

+### Cross-Network Component
+- **connector**: The critical bridging component that connects all networks
+  - Connected to all three networks (network1, network2, and network3)
+  - Reads directly from source-kafka:9092 in network1
+  - Communicates monitoring data to kafka-ui in network2
+  - Writes directly to target-kafka:9094 in network3

 ## Network Bridge Technical Implementation

 The connector component implements the network bridge functionality through the following mechanisms:

 1. **Multi-Network Access**:
-   - The connector component has indirect access to all three networks through the Kafka brokers
+   - The connector component has direct access to all three networks
+   - It explicitly connects to network1, network2, and network3
-   - It communicates with source-kafka which spans network1 and network2
+   - It communicates directly with source-kafka in network1
-   - It communicates with target-kafka which spans network3 and network2
+   - It communicates directly with target-kafka in network3

 2. **Connector Implementation**:
    ```python